gabiarmada/Roadiness/README.md

 ```

 <br />
-Next, we load the roadiness grid cell data created in the previous section into our enviornment:
+Next, load the roadiness grid cell dataset created in the previous section:

 ```
 load(here("points_gricell.Rdata"))
 ```

 <br />
 The following lines of code are used to create a roadiness dataset.
-First, we transform our commutes dataframe `Date & Time` column to a POSIXct varaible type using the lubridate package.
+First, we transform our commutes dataframe `Date & Time` column to a POSIXct variable type using the lubridate package.
 Then, we select our columns of interest: `Date & Time`, `Longtiude`, `Latitude`, and `participant`.

 <br />
-In order to perform a seamless left join with our commutes and roadiness grid cell data, we must convert our Longitude and Latitude columns to character variable types.
+In order to perform a seamless left join with our commutes and roadiness grid cell data, we must first convert our Longitude and Latitude columns to character variable types.
 Then, we can perform a left join with `commutes_df` and `points_gridcell` by columns `Longitude` & `Latitude`, and assign the output to the variable `roadiness_commutes`.
 We use `na.omit()` to remove NA values from our `roadiness_commutes` dataframe.

 > Some participants yield NA values for roadiness.
 This is due to the fact that the roadiness grid only accounts for the region of Northern Virginia, and some participants may have driven outside of this area (i.e., to other states/ counties).
 Let’s remove the NA values so that only Northern Virginia commutes are included.

 <br />